Nitro8923/Nitro-Regexs/README.md

 # Test Regexs
 A simple python program to test REGEXS.
-This will be my cs50P Final Project

 # Usage
 1. Open your terminal